dharmab/dharmab.github.io/_posts/2014-03-26-arch-linux-install-checklist.markdown

 1. Mount the root partion to `/mnt`
 1. Create mount points under `/mnt` and mount partitions as necessary.
 If using boot, mount the EFI System Partition under /mnt/boot
 1. Select mirrors in `/etc/pacman.d/mirrorlist`
-1. Start the install process with `pacstrap -i /mnt base base-devel sudo vim wget curl rsync openssh git ifplugd expac pacserve ntp reflector`
+1. Start the install process with `pacstrap -i /mnt base base-devel sudo vim wget curl rsync openssh git ifplugd expac ntp reflector`
 1. Generate an fstab with `genfstab -p /mnt >> /mnt/etc/fstab`
 1. Chroot in with `arch-chroot`
 1. Set the hostname in `/etc/hostname`